Ramazan Emeev

-Ramazan Dadaevich Emeev (Рамазан Дадаевич Эмеев; born May 20, 1987 in Dagestan) is a Russian mixed martial artist.
+Ramazan Dadaevich Emeev (Рамазан Дадаевич Эмеев; born May 20, 1987) is a Russian mixed martial artist.
 He is Combat Sambo World Champion who currently fights in the Welterweight division.
 He is a former M-1 Global middleweight champion and fought in the Ultimate Fighting Championship (UFC).

 Background

-Ramazan Emeev was born on May 20, 1987 in Dylym village, Kazbekovsky district, Dagestan, Soviet Union in a devout Sunni Muslim family of Avar origin.
+Ramazan Emeev was born on May 20, 1987, in Dylym village, Kazbekovsky district, Dagestan, Soviet Union in a devout Sunni Muslim family of Avar origin.
 He started to train in freestyle wrestling at 6 years under Ali Iskhakov.
 In 2004 he studied in "Dagestan State University of National Economy".
 In 2005 he joined the MMA club Gorets under Musail Alaudinov and Shamil Alibatyrov.
 He won the Dagestan national pankration championship 2009 and the world combat sambo title.

 Mixed martial arts career

 M-1 Global

 At M-1 Global Emeev has a record of 9–1 and was middleweight champion, he beat Bellator MMA veteran Vyacheslav Vasilevsky, Mario Miranda, Luigi Fioravanti, Maiquel Falcao and Anatoly Tokov.